 Labs are highly social and have a love for all people, children, and animals alike, which explains their widespread popularity.

 The Labrador was bred in Canada.
-There, they worked to help fishermen and hunters retriever their catches.
-They needed a friendly dog that loved fetching and being in the water.
+They worked to help fishermen and hunters retrieve their catches.
+The hunters needed a friendly dog that loved fetching and being in the water.

 The Labrador was sent over to England in the 1800s by some English noblemen who had discovered the breed while visiting Canada.
 Those breeds began the line that is now the English Labrador Retriever, bred more for show, companionship, and conformation.

 The English Labrador is shorter, stockier, thicker necked, and more mellow than their American cousins.
-If you would like to know more about the American Labrador VS, the English Labrador click the link!
+We have an article about the difference if you would like to know more about the American Labrador VS, the English Labrador.

 - Weight- 55-70 pounds